PO Box 4277, Riverside, CA 92514-4277 - 951-231-7268

 (Glenn is a Chapter 47 member)

-The monthly Unclaimed Veterans Ceremony is on Wednesday August 16, 2017, at Riverside National Cemetery at 9:00 am.
-Will again be at Shelter "G" - Please come to honor these veterans
+The monthly Unclaimed Veterans Ceremony is on the third Wednesday each month, the next will be on October 17, 2018, at Riverside National Cemetery at 9:00 am.
+It will again be at Shelter "G" - Please come to honor these veterans.

 The Feed the Dawgs Project

 The Feed the Dawgs Project (aka The Dawgs Project) was launched in the spring 2008 by two old Nam Vet dog handlers and a DaNang parachute packer.
 It all started at the PMO/IMEF Military Working Dog Kennels at Camp Pendleton' (now Camp Cann).

 The mission of the project is threefold; to provide STEAK barbecues to America's Front Line Defenders, to preserve the heritage that is "K9," and to support the Military Working Dog Community at home and off shore.
 If you'd like to participate, contribute, or just stay in touch, contact Jon Hemp (Chapter 47 member) at email@example.com.

 Please check our Dawgs' Calendar for events in your area (www.thedawgsproject.com)

 Chapter 47 Welcome Home Vietnam Veterans Day Motorcycle Ride and Ceremonies

 Chapter 47's Jeep/Trailer Led The Motorcycle Ride to Riverside National Cemetery